The Red Husky, also known as the red Siberian Husky, is renowned for its mischievous nature, drive, and energy.

 This dog breed is naturally or genetically prone to the same ailments their siblings are prone to.
 The primary health concern is cataracts.
 This ailment clouds the lens of the dog’s eye, negatively affecting their vision and making it blurry.

 It also makes it difficult for them to see at night.
-When this condition is left neglected and untreated, it will result in blindness for your dog.
+When left neglected and untreated, this condition will result in blindness for your dog.